 - Guiding fly fishing is a profession and we take this seriously.
-We work exceptionally hard to ensure our staff is heralded as respectful, knowledgeable and courteous pro’s by our industry colleagues.
+We work exceptionally hard to ensure our staff are heralded as respectful, knowledgeable and courteous pro’s by our industry colleagues.
 Our goal is to provide the highest caliber of service mixed with an unparalleled level of expertise to help you enjoy your time on the water with us to the fullest.

 - Our staff boasts experience in both guiding and fly fishing all over the planet for nearly any species of fish you can conjure up.
 Collectively we pool these experiences, bringing up the level of knowledge among our staff enabling us to teach you the craft of fly fishing from nearly any perspective.
 The application of these experiences on our waters translate into you learning more about this sport and enabling you to take your new found skills and better use them on your home water.
 Our Seattle fly fishing guide staff and their experience will ensure you leave us a vastly improved fly angler.